shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “No, she’s right.”
 Wryonin’s ears twitched.
 “I think they’re still awake, playing cards.”
 Wryonin grabbed the lantern and swung it towards the hole.

 Not much could be seen.
 Just some cobwebs and puddles.
-A critter scattering about.
+A critter skittering about.

 “It’s some kind of room.”
 Wryonin stated.